SMAntony/clg-related/ml-lab/learning.md

   6. Implementing Linear Reg using scikit learn
   7. Result

+## Exercise 6
+* AIM:
+> To implement decision tree and random forest classifiers in kyphosis dataset using scikit learn
+* How to write program:
+  1. Importing n loading datasets (kyphosis)
+  2.
 ## Exercise 10
 * AIM:
 > To implement face detection and tracking using opencv